lili7h/lili7h.github.io/index.md

 # About

 Hello!
 I am Lilith, a rogue wolf on the internet who loves to refer to themselves in the third person.
 Professionally, Lilith is in the Cybersecurity industry, and is an experienced software developer.
-Lilith likes to nerd out over C, Java, JavaScript, Rust, Ruby, Python and even more niche things like Jekyll, Liquid, ARM/MIPS/x86 ASM, CUDA, MPI, OpenMP, Operating Systems Implementation and much more.
+Lilith likes to nerd out over C, Java, JavaScript, Rust, Ruby, Python, CSS/Sass/Scss, HTML5 and even more niche things like Jekyll, Liquid, ARM/MIPS/x86 ASM, CUDA, MPI, OpenMP, Operating Systems Implementation and much more.

 Lilith is currently engaged in the [MegaAntiCheat](https://github.com/MegaAntiCheat) project, managed by [megascatterbomb](https://www.youtube.com/c/megascatterbomb).
 You can also find information on the project and others like it by visiting mega's Discord server or [website](https://megascatterbomb.com/).
 Lilith's other current projects cannot be discussed publically.